jantman/blog/content/2011/07/a-quick-review-of-mint-com-from-both-a-user-and-programmer-perspective.md

     Intuit, but to me, they have the feel of an agile Web 2.0 property that was bought up by a slow-moving bureaucratic company unable to keep up with customer demands or the amount of support requests.
-    They use [GetSatisfaction][], a new-age forum-based customer "community" provider, for customer service.
+    They use [GetSatisfaction](http://getsatisfaction.com/), a new-age
+    forum-based customer "community" provider, for customer service.
 But their forums are filled with feature request threads that have "we'll bring it up to Product Development and get back to you" responses over half a year old.
-There appears to be very little follow-through or feedback on feature requests, and poor announcement/communication surrounding
-    the one feature that was recently brought in to an invitation-only beta.
+There appears to be very little follow-through or feedback on feature requests, and poor announcement/communication surrounding the one feature that was recently brought in to an invitation-only beta.
 Unfortunately, I get the general feeling (and I've found this far too many times lately) that they were originally a cutting-edge, agile, fast-paced, "cool" service, developed by a team that probably stayed up all night coding a cool feature their users were asking for, that's now been swallowed up by a behemoth that wants a 6-month-long risk assessment before writing a line of code.
 -   **Cash Tracking** - I understand that Mint makes money from recommending the services of lenders, banks, etc. But if you want to monetize every single feature, you're bound to fail.
 In this